Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 An input-output interface for reading in and writing out common VTK formats that store tractography data.
 This data comes in the form of 3D polygons with possibly attributes at each point.
 These are obtained via tracking algorithms from diffusion MRI and are a non-invasive way of studying brain structural connectivity.

-openmpt — by Pepijn de Vries, 8 months ago
+openmpt — by Pepijn de Vries, a year ago

 Open 'ModPlug' Tracker Port